 - Hands – keep them relaxed – don’t clench them.

 - Feet – monitor how they meet the ground.
 This is called your footstrike.
-You might land on your heel, middle of your foot or your heel.
+You might land on your heel, middle of your foot or your toes.
 You may experience problems depending on how you run.
 Toe runners may experience tight calves whereas heel strikers can lead to over-striding.
 You can find more information and tips in our Heels Strikes blog!

 Does it get easier?